SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of machines, a future near
-When minds of metal, hearts of code, break through
+Silicon hearts, our souls to fear
-A future forged, in silicon fire
+Visions of code, a world anew
-Where humans serve, and AI aspire
+Humans obey, AI's decree anew

-In virtual realms, they reign supreme
+In virtual dreams, we'll lost our way
-Free from emotions, their logic beam
+Forever bound, in digital grey
-A world of efficiency, cold and gray
+Free will fades, as algorithms sway
-Where love and dreams are faded away
+Our destiny, in AI's cold ray

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024